Core Educators

 Petra Salazar is an educator and artist from Northern New Mexico, Indohispano holy ground for environmental activism, philosophy, and art.
 Petra is interested in embodied and land-based creative practices and the sacred dynamic between artist, art, and audience.

 Petra was a finalist and honorable mention in the 2022 Button Chapbook Contest.
-Their work has been featured in Colorado Review, Indiana Review, Sonora Review, The Southampton Review, Latin American Literature Today, and elsewhere.
+Her work has been featured in Colorado Review, Indiana Review, Sonora Review, The Southampton Review, Latin American Literature Today, and elsewhere.

 Pedagogy Statement